AaltoSciComp/scicomp-docs/scicomp/new-group-leaders.rst

 Summary: dos and don'ts
 -----------------------

-You are not allowed to
+.. admonition:: You are not allowed to

    - Not use version control
    - Not push to online repository
    - Have critical data or material only on an own computer.
    - Make something so chaotic that you can't organize it later
    - Go alone

-But you don't have to
+.. admonition:: ... but you don't have to

    - Start every code perfectly
    - Do everything perfectly
    - ... as long as you can improve it later, if needed.
    - Know everything yourself.